SeeKT/SeeKT/README.md

 # K.Toda (@SeeKT)
-Master's student at Osaka University
+Joining in R&D team.
-- 🔭 Interest: Game theory, Nonlinear systems, Statistics, and Blockchain
+- 🔭 Interest: Security
-- 🌱 Studying: Optimization, Regression

 <!--
 **SeeKT/SeeKT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.